OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

 What does the above mean?
-If we put it in simple words, it's a `Web Map Service (WMS) <http://www.opengeospatial.org/standards/wms>`_ **GetMap** request that tells MapServer to "*use the following MapFile to render the specified layers as a png image based on some user-supplied parameters such as image size, geographical extent, projection, etc.*".
-All layers specified in the "*&LAYERS=...*" property having *STATUS ON* in the MapFile will be rendered in addition to all layers with *STATUS DEFAULT*.
+If we put it in simple words, it's a `Web Map Service (WMS) <http://www.opengeospatial.org/standards/wms>`_ **GetMap** request that tells MapServer to "*use the following Mapfile to render the specified layers as a png image based on some user-supplied parameters such as image size, geographical extent, projection, etc.*".
+All layers specified in the "*&LAYERS=...*" property having *STATUS ON* in the Mapfile will be rendered in addition to all layers with *STATUS DEFAULT*.
 The result looks like the following: